itsjunetime/smserver/docs/Settings.md

 ### Mark conversations as read when viewed on web interface
 This should be fairly self explanatory; if this is toggled, whenever you view a conversation on the web interface, it is marked as read on your device as well.

+### Override `No Wifi` prevention setting on main interface
+A user reported an issue with the server refusing to start due to thinking that the phone was not connected to wifi, so this allows you to override the section of the app that prevents you from starting the server if it is not connected to wifi.